mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Methods

-Each system thus obtained was subjected to an equilibration phase for 20 ns with a time-step of 4 fs in the NPT ensemble at 1 atm and 300 K. Harmonic restraints were applied to the protein's carbon α atoms (1.0 kcal/mol/\AA) and heavy atoms (0.1 kcal/mol/\AA) to maintain them close to their initial positions during the first half (10 ns) of equilibration.
+Each system thus obtained was subjected to a pre-equilibration phase for 20 ns with a time-step of 4 fs in the NPT ensemble at 1 atm and 300~K utilizing the Montecarlo barostat.
+Harmonic restraints were applied to the protein's carbon α atoms (1.0 kcal/mol/\AA) and heavy atoms (0.1 kcal/mol/\AA) to maintain them close to their initial positions during the first half (10 ns) of equilibration.
 The second half of equilibration (10 ns to 20 ns) was performed without restraints.
 No restraints were used during the subsequent production phase.

-The final configuration of each equilibrated system was used as a starting point for 25 production simulations, spawning runs at five temperatures in geometric progression (320 K, 348 K, 379 K, 413 K, 450 K) by five replicas each.
-The production simulations were performed in the NVT ensemble.
-Atom positions and the forces acting on each atom were recorded every 1 ns and made available as part of the dataset as described below.
+The final configuration of each system was used as a starting point for 25 production simulations, spawning runs at five temperatures in geometric progression (320 K, 348 K, 379 K, 413 K, 450 K), each in five replicas.
+The production simulations were performed in the NVT ensemble using Langevin thermostat for integration and a 0.1~ps$^{-1}$ relaxation time.
+The use of the constant-volume ensemble sidesteps issues with the poor reproduction of the water phases and pressure by TIP3P \cite{quoikaLiquidVaporCoexistence2024,vegaWhatIceCan2008}.
+Bonds involving hydrogen atoms were constrained at the equilibrium length with the M-shake algorithm \cite{krautlerFastSHAKEAlgorithm2001} with a tolerance of $10^{-5}$.
+Atom positions and forces acting on each atom were recorded every 1 ns and made available as part of the dataset as described below.
+A sampling rate of 1 ns bounds the tractable kinetics, enabling the resolution of the dynamics of relatively slow degrees of freedom such as conformational changes, but not faster motions (e.g. solvent-exposed side-chain rotations).
+For both NPT and NVT simulations, a 9 \AA\ cutoff was applied for PME, while van der Waals interactions used a cutoff of 9 \AA\ and a switching distance of 7.5 \AA.
 Analysis of the trajectories was conducted using the HTMD library\cite{doerr_htmd_2016}, in order to include potentially useful pre-computed metadata.
-Secondary structure assignments have been computed for each frame and residue using the DSSP implementation in \textit{moleculekit} version 1.8.32, encoded following the customary 8-class codes \cite{kabsch_dictionary_1983}.
+Secondary structure assignments have been computed for each frame and residue using the implementation of the DSSP algorithm in \textit{moleculekit} version 1.8.32, encoded following the customary 8-class codes \cite{kabsch_dictionary_1983}.